qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/data-formats-and-inspection.md

 ::: {.notes}
-There are various data file formats for storing geospatial data and the selection of a format depends on use case and data type.
+There are various data file formats for storing geospatial data and the selection of a format depends on use case and data type (raster vs vector).

 The best formats for storing geospatial data have been designed for this purpose.
 Some general-purpose formats like CSV may be okay, but not great.